datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 # Load the dataset
 df = pd.read_csv("https://gist.githubusercontent.com/seankross/a412dfbd88b3db70b74b/raw/5f23f993cd87c283ce766e7ac6b329ee7cc2e1d1/mtcars.csv")

-# Display the distribution of variable "am"
+# In order to conduct a test we need our three inputs.
+# Nul hypotheses is whether the share of cars with am=0 is equal to 50%.
+This (0.5 - a share!) is out first input (p).
+# The two other inputs are the number of total observations in our dataset (n) and the number of observations satisfying the condition we are testing for [i.e. am=0] (x)
+# We can get both of this information by diplaying (not plotting!) a simple frequency distribution of our am variable
+# We can do this by using .value_counts() function
 df.am.value_counts()

-# Running our test given the frequency distributions where "am" = 0
+# This shows that x=19.
+# By adding all frequencies, we can get the total number of observations in the dataset (n=32)
+# Now we are ready to run the test (i.e. calculating the p-value of our test):
 binom_test(x = 19, n = 32, p = 0.5)

 # [DIY] Calculate how many cars in the dataset have less than 6 cylinders
-df.cyl.value_counts()

-# [DIY] Test whether we have enough statistical evidence to claim that the share of cars with less than 6 cilinders is not 60%
+# [DIY] Test (calculate the p-value) whether we have enough statistical evidence to claim that the share of cars with less than 6 cilinders is not 60%
-binom_test(x = 11, n = 32, p = 0.6)

 ```